Let's get to know each other by experiencing God together!

 is a subject dear to my heart.

-I went through a gruelling year in 2018 and my slow emergence from that time has taught me many things, especially in the realm of what was helpful and what was not.
+I have gone through enough rough patches which have taught me many things, especially in the realm of what was helpful and what was not.
 It seems that many of the tools I was using were wearing me out.

 In Psalm 23, God says that HE prepares a table for us.
 I had to be willing to take off the table all the things I thought I needed.
 And so became my prayer to give me what YOU know I need and NOT what I think I want.

 Ephesians 5: 2 says to continue to walk surrendered to the extravagant love of Christ.

 That surrender word was not one of my favourites.
 Had I understood what was on the other side of my table spread, perhaps I would have cleared it long ago.